A common challenge for researchers is combining their clinical data

 - Scroll back up and remove checkmarks next to: Clinician Signature/Date, Pregnancy, Form Language (to remove clutter).

 - Click Save, select Named and name the grid "Hema/Cardio Data".

-- Check the box to Make this grid available to all users.
+- Confirm the box to Make this grid available to all users is checked.

 - Click Save.